Morpheus636/redownload/docs/development.md

 # Development Environment
 ## Supported Operating Systems
 For development, this project supports Linux and MacOS.
+Windows+WSL may also work.

+For end-users, Windows, MacOS, and Linux are supported.

 ## Supported Editors or IDEs
 Any code editor should work, although VSCode and Pycharm are preferred.